sreeteja2006/pracheta-project/readme.md

 🧪 Tests
 There are some basic test files in the tests/ folder to check if the important parts work properly.
 You can run them using Python's unittest module.

+You can find the source code and contribute to the project here: [Personal Finance Tracker Repository](https://github.com/sreeteja2006/pracheta-project)